BestTimesToVisit.com Logo

 When is the absolute best time to visit the Sierra Nevada for hiking, and what should I pack?

 For prime hiking, aim for late June through September.
-The snow has melted from most trails, the wildflowers are in full bloom, and the weather is generally sunny and warm, though still cool at higher altitudes.
-Definitely pack layers – a waterproof jacket, fleece, sturdy hiking boots, sun protection (hat, sunglasses, high SPF sunscreen), and plenty of water are essential, as conditions can change rapidly.
+The snow has melted from most trails, the wildflowers are spectacular, and the weather is generally stable.
+Definitely pack layers – mornings and evenings can be surprisingly cool even in summer, and don't forget sturdy hiking boots, sunscreen, a hat, and plenty of water.
+A lightweight waterproof jacket is also a wise addition, as mountain weather can change in an instant.

-What's the deal with 'siesta' in the smaller towns?
-How does it affect my plans?
+What's the deal with 'siesta' in the smaller mountain villages, and how does it affect my plans?

-Is it easy to get around the Sierra Nevada without a car, especially to reach trailheads?
+How easy is it to get around the Sierra Nevada without a car, especially to reach trailheads or smaller villages?

 How many days do you need in Sierra Nevada, Spain?